sumitsantape30/Web-Development/A2. Browser/A1. Module_0/README.md

-Open book and read notes and then state from DOM
+Open book and read notes and then start from A1. index.html